Who Went Home On ‘The Challenge: Vendettas’ Episode 9? [Spoilers]

 The Troika

 Natalie and Johnny Bananas came into this wanting Nicole, Kam, and Kailah as the nominees.
 However, Nelson was not okay with Kam being nominated, as she saved him earlier in the game.
-Because of that, he was not backing down and wanted Cara Maria nominated on The Challenge: Vendettas.
+Because of that, he did not back down and wanted Cara Maria nominated on The Challenge: Vendettas.
 In the end, they picked Nicole, Kailah, and Cara Maria.

 The Inquisition